 The typical Singaporean makes around S$3,700 a month (median income).
 After CPF, this comes to about S$2,960.
 Assuming you save 20% of this (an average savings amount), you would retain S$592 a month.

-Let’s say you have saved this amount since you started working at the age of 25.
-You use a standard bank account, with an interest rate of around 0.125% (you don’t put the savings in a fixed deposit, as you want to be able to access it immediately in an emergency).
+Let’s say you’ve saved this amount since you started working at the age of 25.
+You use a standard bank account, with an interest rate of around 0.125% (you don’t put the savings in a fixed deposit, as you want to be able to use it immediately in an emergency).

 You would have, after 10 years, around S$71,540.